-A cerebral abscess is a pocket of infected material in your brain that includes pus, microorganisms that are causing the infection.
+A cerebral abscess is a pus-filled pocket of infected material in your brain.
 It is sometimes called a brain abscess.

 An abscess can cause your brain to swell, putting harmful pressure on brain tissue.
 An abscess can also keep blood from flowing to parts of your brain.
 If you develop this problem, you will need emergency treatment.

 What causes a cerebral abscess?

 A cerebral abscess usually occurs when bacteria or fungi make their way into your brain, either through your bloodstream or from an infected area in your head, such as your ears or sinuses.
 An injury to your head or head surgery can also let in germs that can cause an abscess.

 What are the risk factors for cerebral abscess?